What’s next? Fall 2018…

 About Joe Sykes

 Versatile.
 Oh yeah.
-Joe has pingponged from edgy, unsettling dramas like Wolves and Pluto to The Geller Girls, an Alliance Theatre showpiece about Atlanta’s plucky young women.
-In film, Joe famously sacrificed vital body parts in the cult horror favorite V/H/S (Amateur Night) and later seduced a much-loved character in the popular BET series Being Mary Jane.
+Joe has pingponged from edgy, unsettling dramas like Wolves and Bengal Tiger at the Baghdad Zoo to the family musical Winnie-the-Pooh.
+In film, Joe vaulted from farce in Good Grief Suicide Hotline to lethal menace in Those Who Deserve to Die.
+He famously sacrificed vital body parts in the cult horror favorite V/H/S (Amateur Night) and later seduced a much-loved character in the popular BET televison series Being Mary Jane.